 The most detailed and up-to-date information on specific aviation sectors can be found by clicking on the relevant tabs on landing page of this microsite: https://info.caa.co.uk/eu-exit/

 Content is regularly updated and you can be alerted to updates by subscribing to the EU exit category in our SkyWise alerting system: SkyWise.caa.co.uk.

 UK aviation will be as safe after we leave the EU as before.

-How would the UK’s safety regulation work if the UK is outside the EASA system after it leaves the EU?
+How would the UK’s safety regulation work if the UK is outside the EASA system after December 2020?

-All EU regulations applicable at the point of UK exit from the EU would be retained in UK domestic legislation.
-The content of UK regulations will be unchanged from EU regulations at the point at which it leaves the EU and the CAA will continue to conduct oversight.
+- All EU regulations applicable at the end of the transition period will be retained in UK domestic legislation.
+The content of UK regulations will be unchanged from EU regulations at the end of the transition period and the CAA will continue to conduct oversight.

 Would the UK continue to recognise EASA-issued certificates?

 Would certificates from CAA-approved organisations be compliant with ICAO Standards and Recommended Practices (SARPs)?